What is Ready, Set Go?

 Be aware of the hazards that can threaten your community.

-Make a family communication plan that includes family phone numbers, out-of-town contacts and family meeting locations.
+- Make a family evacuation and communication plan that includes family phone numbers, out-of-town contacts and family meeting locations.
 Keep in mind physical distancing recommendations, wearing face coverings or other public health recommendations.

 - Build an emergency go kit with enough food, water and necessary supplies for at least 72 hours.
 Include supplies to help keep you and your family healthy, such as face coverings, hand sanitizer and sanitizing wipes.
 Start with the five P’s; people and pet supplies, prescriptions, papers, personal needs and priceless items.

-Check with your neighbors, family, friends and elders through video chats or phone calls to ensure they are READY.
+- Check with your neighbors, family, friends and elders through video chats or phone calls to ensure they are READY.

-Keep up to date on local news, weather watches and warnings.
+- Keep up to date on local news, weather watches, weather warnings and public health recommendations

-Residents should consider voluntarily relocating to a shelter or with family/friends outside the affected area.
+- Residents should consider voluntarily relocating to a shelter or with family/friends outside the affected area.
 Residents should avoid close contact with those who are sick and should practice public health recommendations when relocating.

-- Stay aware of the latest news and information from public safety officials.
+- Stay aware of the latest news and information from public safety and public health officials.

 This might be the only notice you receive.
 Emergency services cannot guarantee they will be able to notify everyone if conditions rapidly deteriorate.
 Be SET to GO.

-Danger in your area is current and life threatening.
+Danger in your area is imminent and life threatening.

-Residents should evacuate immediately to a shelter or with family/friends outside of the affected area.
+- Residents should evacuate immediately to a shelter or with family/friends outside of the affected area.
 Residents should avoid close contact with those who are sick and should practice public health recommendations when relocating.